 10 a.m., Campbell Student Union Auditorium

 Lucas Morel: “Lincoln, the Founding, and an America Worth Saving”

 Noon, Todd Wehr Center 128 A, B & C

 Ted Widmer: “Lincoln on the Road: From Wisconsin to the White House”

 Meet the Speakers

-Jonathan W. White is a professor of American studies at Christopher Newport University.
-He is the author or editor of 13 books that cover a variety of topics, including civil liberties during the Civil War, the USS Monitor and the Battle of Hampton Roads, the presidential election of 1864, and what soldiers dreamt about.
-He serves as vice chair of The Lincoln Forum and on the Ford’s Theatre Advisory Council, and in 2019 he won the State Council of Higher Education for Virginia’s Outstanding Faculty Award — the highest honor bestowed upon college faculty by the Commonwealth of Virginia.
-His most recent books are “To Address You As My Friend: African Americans’ Letters to Abraham Lincoln,” which was published by UNC Press in 2021, and “A House Built By Slaves: African American Visitors to the Lincoln White House,” which was co-winner this year’s $50,000 Gilder Lehrman Lincoln Prize; “Shipwrecked: A True Civil War Story of Mutinies, Jailbreaks, Blockade-Running, and the Slave Trade” (2023); and “Final Resting Places: Reflections on the Meaning of Civil War Graves” (2023), which he edited with Brian Matthew Jordan.
+Jonathan W. White is professor of American Studies at Christopher Newport University.
+He is the author or editor of 16 books that cover a variety of topics, including civil liberties during the Civil War, the USS Monitor and the Battle of Hampton Roads, the presidential election of 1864, and what Abraham Lincoln and soldiers dreamt about.
+He serves as vice chair of The Lincoln Forum and on the Ford’s Theatre Advisory Council, and in 2019, he won the State Council of Higher Education for Virginia’s Outstanding Faculty Award — the highest honor bestowed upon college faculty by the Commonwealth of Virginia.
+His recent books include “A House Built By Slaves: African American Visitors to the Lincoln White House,” which was co-winner this year’s $50,000 Gilder Lehrman Lincoln Prize; “Shipwrecked: A True Civil War Story of Mutinies, Jailbreaks, Blockade-Running, and the Slave Trade” (2023); and “Final Resting Places: Reflections on the Meaning of Civil War Graves” (2023), which he edited with Brian Matthew Jordan.